MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

     - **IP addresses**
     - **Email clusters**

-    The following columns show the count for entity type (row):
+    The following columns show the count for each entity type (row):

     - **Total**
     - **Remediated**